 Minister says new “state-of-the-art” system will help prevent future attacks

 The Government of Nunavut has so far spent just over $5 million to deal with the ransomware attack that knocked out its computers on Nov.
 2, says the Department of Community and Government Services.

 The department’s minister, Lorne Kusugak, recently told the legislature that the territory is now developing a “state-of-the-art” computer system designed to prevent similar attacks.

 But the public will have to wait until next month to learn the details of what took place when someone exposed the GN’s computer network to the malicious software.

-Microsoft’s Detection and Remediation Team, called “DART,” which sent a team to Nunavut last November, plans to hand over its analysis of the ransomware attack by late April, Kusugak said on Feb.
+Microsoft’s Detection and Response Team, called “DART,” which sent a team to Nunavut last November, plans to hand over its analysis of the ransomware attack by late April, Kusugak said on Feb.
 27.

 “We hope to have the information, the post-mortem information by the end of April.
 I will know at that time what information we can share regarding that matter,” he said.

 Obtaining that “post-mortem information” is part of the GN’s effort to improve cybersecurity, Kusugak said during the Nunavut legislature’s committee of the whole examination of the Department of Community and Government Services’ operations budget.

 “We will use advanced protection going forward.
 We’re focusing on a cloud-first approach for all applications,” Kusugak said.

 Among other actions, the GN has upgraded its workstations to the latest operating systems, and will conduct security awareness campaigns for all users in all government departments, he said.